randomseed-io/phone-number/README.md

 ## Features

-* Polymorphic interface (phone number can be expressed as a number, a string, a `PhoneNumber` object or a map).
+* Polymorphic interface (phone numbers can be expressed as numbers, strings, `PhoneNumber` objects or maps).

-* Supported operations on phone numbers: creation, validation, generation, matching, searching in a text, formatting, specification testing and properties reporting.
+* Supported operations: creation, validation, generation, matching, string-searching, formatting, specification testing and properties reporting.

 * Promotes keyword-indexed maps with namespace inference (e.g. key can be `:phone-number/type` or just `:type`, type can be `:phone-number.type/mobile` or just `:mobile`).

-* Uses lazily evaluated map values to store phone number information data as maps during text-searching and samples generation.
+* Uses lazily evaluated map values to store phone number information during text-searching and samples generation.

 * Provides specs with generators.